 - Land uses and Distribution

 - Soils Conditions

-The final Model Report, which describes the details of the watershed model development efforts, including model setup procedures and assumptions, available data to support the model, calibration and validation time periods, constituents to be simulated, model scales and resolution, model performance targets, and a discussion of the results, was received in November 2018.
-The Authority’s Watershed Model Committee is currently reviewing the report.
+The Model Report describes the details of the watershed model development efforts, including model setup procedures and assumptions, available data to support the model, calibration and validation time periods, constituents to be simulated, model scales and resolution, model performance targets, and a discussion of the results.
+CCBWQA is currently working to integrate the watershed and Reservoir models.